-Role of teacher educators

-Teacher educators play the role of lesson guides, supervisors and mentors in guiding the internship activities of the student teachers.
+Role of teacher educators Teacher educators play the role of lesson guides, supervisors andmentors in guiding the internship activities of the studentteachers.
 This takes place in small groups.

-Role of school principal

-The school principal grants permission and facilitates the time table and allotment of duties to the student teachers in collaboration with the teacher educator.
+Role of school principal The school principal grants permission and facilitates the timetable and allotment of duties to the student teachers incollaboration with the teacher educator.

-Role of school teachers

-The school teachers are the class teachers, subject teachers, and supervisors who guide the student teachers respectively in their respective capacities.
+Role of school teachers The school teachers are the class teachers, subject teachers, and supervisors who guide the student teachers respectively in their respective capacities.

-Role of peers

-The peers observe the lessons of each other and provide constructive feedback.
-They also prepare the weekly time table and allot lessons and other duties to the members.
+Role of peers The peers observe the lessons of each other and provide constructivefeedback.
+They also prepare the weekly time table and allot lessonsand other duties to the members.

-File Description Documents Documentary evidence in support of the response View File Any other relevant information View File 2.4.12 - Performance of students internship is assessed by the inst terms of observations of differen as Self Peers (fellow interns) Tea School Teachers Principal / Sch B. Ed Students / School Studen to be read as "TEIs" for PG pro titution in nt persons such achers / hool Principal nts ( 'Schools' Three of the above File Description Documents Assessment criteria adopted by each of the selected persons (For Bachelor and PG Programmes as applicable) View File Two filled in sample observation formats for each of the claimed assessors View File Any other relevant information View File 2.4.13 - Comprehensive appraisa performance is in place.
-The cri assessment include Effectiveness teaching Competency acquired is process in schools Involvement is activities of schools Regularity, is commitment Extent of job readi teria used for s in class room in evaluation n various initiative and Five of the above File Description Documents Format for criteria and weightages for interns' performance appraisal used View File Five filled in formats for each of the aspects claimed View File Any other relevant information View File 2.5 - Teacher Profile and Qualit y 2.5.1 - Number of fulltime teach ers against sanct tioned posts during the year

 File Description Documents

+Documentary evidence in support of the response View File

+Any other relevant information View File

+2.4.12 - Performance of students during internship is assessed by the institution in terms of observations of different persons such as Self Peers (fellow interns) Teachers / School\ Teachers Principal / School\ Principal B. Ed Students / School\ Students (\ 'Schools' to be read as "TEIs" for PG programmes)

+File Description Documents Assessment criteria adopted by each of the selected persons (For Bachelor and PG Programmes as applicable) View File Two filled in sample observation formats for each of the claimed assessors View File Any other relevant information View File

+2.4.13 - Comprehensive appraisal of interns' performance is in place.
+The criteria used for assessment include Effectiveness in class room teaching Competency acquired in evaluation process in schools Involvement in various activities of schools Regularity, initiative and commitment Extent of job readiness

+Five of the above

+File Description Documents Format for criteria and weightages for interns' performance appraisal used View File Five filled in formats for each of the aspects claimed View File Any other relevant information View File

+2.5 - Teacher Profile and Quality

+2.5.1 - Number of fulltime teachers against sanctioned posts during the year

+File Description Documents Data as per Data Template View File Sanction letters indicating number of posts (including management sanctioned posts) with seal and signature of the principal View File English translation of sanction letter, if it is in regional language No File Uploaded Any other relevant information No File Uploaded

+2.5.2 - Number of fulltime teachers with Ph.
+D. degree during the year

+File Description Documents

 Data as per Data Template View File

-Sanction letters indicating number of posts (including management sanctioned posts) with seal and signature of the principal View File

-English translation of sanction letter, if it is in regional language No File Uploaded

-Any other relevant information No File Uploaded

-09 File Description Documents

-Data as per Data Template View File

 Certificates of Doctoral Degree (Ph.D) of the faculty View File

 Any other relevant information View File

-2.5.3 - Number of teaching expe rience of full time teachers for the during the year
+2.5.3 - Number of teaching experience of full time teachers for the during the year

-09

-2.5.3.1 - Total number of years of years of the second sec of teaching experience of full-time teachers for the academic
+2.5.3.1 - Total number of years of teaching experience of full-time teachers for the academic year

-09

 File Description Documents

-View File

-Copy of the appointment letters of the fulltime teachers
+Copy of the appointment letters of the fulltime teachers View File

+Any other relevant information View File